Toyon/Chilipepper/Labs/readme.md

-The goal of these laboratory exercises is to demonstrate a flow that uses Mathworks HDL Coder with MATLAB to HDL code generation, Xilinx tools, and the Toyon Chilipepper board.
+The goal of these laboratory exercises is to demonstrate a flow that uses MathWorks HDL Coder with MATLAB to HDL code generation, Xilinx tools, and the Toyon Chilipepper board.
 The exercises should be run in progression and include:

 A "Lab_0" to introduce the user to the flow by Blinking LEDs on the ZED board